zianglih/zianglih/README.md

 I am 栗子昂, an MTS @ [humans& ai](https://humansand.ai/) working on the full-stack of LLM performance engineering.
 I graduated from University of Michigan, Ann Arbor (BS), after I transfered and spent 2 years at Chinese University of Hong Kong, Shenzhen.

 Something I have been working on recently:
+- nvfp4 RL recipe
-- mxfp8 & nvfp4 RL
+- mxfp8 RL
 - topk for sparse attention

 Some of the places I previously worked/interned at: